liangxiaowei/liangxiaowei.github.io/data/markdown/eng-word-them.md

 -  The upright white hewn studs and freshly planed door and window casings gave it a clean and airy look, especially in the morning, when its timbers were saturated with dew, so that I fancied that by noon some sweet gum would exude from `them` —— walden

 - ” Such was not my abode, for I found myself suddenly neighbor to the birds; not by having imprisoned one, but having caged myself near `them` —— walden

+-  The Government's afraid of them —— the heart of the matter

+-  The police are afraid of them —— the heart of the matter